micro/micro/README.md

 ## Protobuf

-Protobuf is used for code generation to reduce the amount of boilerplate code written.
+Protobuf is used for code generation.
+It reduces the amount of boilerplate code needed to be written.

 ```
 # install protobuf